Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Experiments

 \section{Experiments}

-We evaluate DZ-TDPO across three dimensions: (1) its effectiveness in mitigating Temporal Attention Imbalance (TAI) on in-domain dialogue tasks; (2) its zero-shot generalization capabilities on out-of-domain instruction following; and (3) the impact on general linguistic capabilities, specifically analyzing the trade-off between alignment performance and perplexity.
-Furthermore, we conduct a comprehensive ablation study to disentangle the impact of dynamic optimization (TDPO-DKL) versus structural bias (DZ-TA).
+We evaluate DZ-TiDPO across three dimensions: (1) its effectiveness in mitigating temporal attention imbalance (TAI) on in-domain dialogue tasks; (2) its cross-domain generalization capabilities on out-of-domain instruction following; and (3) the impact on general linguistic capabilities, specifically analyzing the trade-off between alignment performance and structural stability.
+Furthermore, we conduct a comprehensive ablation study to disentangle the impact of dynamic optimization (TiDPO-DKL) versus structural bias (DZ-TA).

 For preference evaluation, we employ DeepSeek-V3.2 \citep{deepseek2025} as the automated judge.
-Recent studies indicate that DeepSeek-V3.2 exhibits high correlation with human judgment and strong capabilities in complex reasoning tasks.
-We conduct pairwise comparisons where the judge is presented with the dialogue history, the specific instruction, and two anonymized model responses, following the standard LLM-as-a-Judge protocol (detailed protocol in Appendix G).
+The detailed evaluation protocol and prompts are provided in Appendix \ref{sec:eval_prompts}.